MeetKothari/ValorantStatsTracker/README.md

 :point_right: The IDE, or text editor you use is entirely up to you, though I have created this project using 'VIM' and 'VSCODE', mainly.
 If your only goal is to *run* the tracker, you do not need one, but if you would like to contribute or improve upon it, you may do so, provided you fork this repo and just give me a shoutout!

-You can look in the requirements.txt file for a comprehensive compendium, and you can install the required packages by running the following command in your terminal:
+:mag_right: You can look in the requirements.txt file for a comprehensive compendium, and you can install the required packages by running the following command in your terminal:

-`pip install -r requirements.txt`
+:computer: `pip install -r requirements.txt`

 If this throws an error, you likely don't have PIP.
 If you aren't familiar with PIP, all you really need to know is that PIP is a package management system used to install and manage software packages written in Python.
 It stands for “preferred installer program” or “Pip Installs Packages.”
 In layman's terms, it makes your life easier by allowing you to deploy installations from the command line.
 Though, to be honest, PIP is automatically installed with Python 2.7.9+ and Python 3.4+ so you *should* have it.